ionagamed/hexagonal/docs/source/model.rst

 The user model consists currently of five classes:

- * User is an abstract base class for all users
+ * :py:class:`~hexagonal.model.user.User` is an abstract base class for all users
- * Librarian is a kind of an admin which can manage everything else
+ * :py:class:`~hexagonal.model.librarian.Librarian` is a kind of an admin which can manage everything else
- * Patron is an abstract base class for all patrons
+ * :py:class:`~hexagonal.model.patron.Patron` is an abstract base class for all patrons
- * StudentPatron is a class that represents all student-patrons
+ * :py:class:`~hexagonal.model.student_patron.StudentPatron` is a class that represents all student-patrons
- * FacultyPatron is a class that represents all faculty-patrons
+ * :py:class:`~hexagonal.model.faculty_patron.FacultyPatron` is a class that represents all faculty-patrons

 Documents